-Why is the front of my 107 mower deck lower than the back.
+Why is the front of my 107 (or any "narrow frame" Cub Cadet) mower deck lower than the back.

 The second question is how do you keep the PTO belt from popping off the center pulley when engaging the PTO clutch?